What is Freeview?

 Freeview is the name of the UK's digital terrestrial TV service, delivered to your home through an aerial.
 Available on TVs, set-top boxes and PVRs (personal video recorders), Freeview offers the UK's most popular TV and radio channels, accessible for a one-off payment.

-Freeview is a great choice if you're on a budget and don't want to be tied into a subscription package, but it lacks the choice of pay-TV services from Sky and Virgin Media, or even the subscription-free satellite TV alternative, Freesat.
+It's a great choice if you're on a budget and don't want to be tied into a subscription package, but lacks the choice of pay-TV services from Sky and Virgin Media, or even the subscription-free satellite TV alternative, Freesat.

 You can receive Freeview on a range of different devices, including video recorders.

 Find the best PVR for you with our Freeview PVR reviews